cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Add config options for Empathy Cores.
 - Readjust Turret interactable spawn so that when they get decommissioned, the interactable will spawn properly.
 - Optimize some parts of the code so that it is more readable.

-**3.1.1**
-- Fix bugs regarding the effects for the allied Solus probes' Options.
-- Add more safe checks within the code to avoid exceptions.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*